modolabs/Kurogo-Mobile-Web/doc/Guide/tour.rst

   a web service, SQLite databases, or flat authentication files
 * *logs* - Log files
 * *modules* - Site specific modules.
-To promote ease when updating the framework to new versions, it is usually best if you keep site specific modules in this folder rather than in the *templates/modules* folder.
+To promote ease when updating the framework to new versions, it is usually best if you keep site specific modules in this folder rather than in the *app/modules* folder.
 If you wish to include your work in the project, please see :doc:`github`.
 Also see :doc:`moduleextend`.
 * *themes* - Contains the themes available for this site.
 Each theme folder contains a *common* and *modules* folder that contains the CSS and image assets for the site.
 See :doc:`template` for more information.

 ==========
-Web Folder
+WWW Folder
 ==========

-The files and folders in the web folder represent the DocumentRoot, the base of the site.
+The files and folders in the www folder represent the DocumentRoot, the base of the site.
 To keep the structure clean, all requests are routed through the *index.php* file (the exception is for paths and folders that already exists, such as min, the minify url).
-It is important to note that if create additional files or folders in web folder that it may interfere with proper operation of the framework.
+It is important to note that if create additional files or folders in the www folder that it may interfere with proper operation of the framework.

 .. _index.php: